Mango: Description

+Fruit

-The ripe fruit varies according to cultivar in size, shape, color, sweetness, and eating quality.
-Depending on the cultivar, fruits are variously yellow, orange, red, or green.
-The fruit has a single flat, oblong pit that can be fibrous or hairy on the surface and does not separate easily from the pulp.
-The fruits may be somewhat round, oval, or kidney-shaped, ranging from 2–10 in in length and from 5 oz to 5 lbs in weight per individual fruit.
-The skin is leather-like, waxy, smooth, and fragrant, with colors ranging from green to yellow, yellow-orange, yellow-red, or blushed with various shades of red, purple, pink, or yellow when fully ripe.
+The fruit has a single flat, oblong stone that can be fibrous or hairy on the surface and does not separate easily from the pulp.
+The fruit may be somewhat round, oval, or kidney-shaped, ranging from 2–10 in in length and from 5 oz to 5 lbs in weight per individual fruit.
+The skin is leather-like, waxy, smooth, and fragrant, with colours ranging from green to yellow, yellow-orange, yellow-red, or blushed with various shades of red, purple, pink, or yellow when fully ripe.

+The ripe fruits vary according to cultivar in size, shape, colour, sweetness, and eating quality.
+Depending on the cultivar, the fruit is variously yellow, orange, red, or green.
+Over 500 cultivars of mango are known, many of which ripen in summer, while some give a double crop.
+The fruit takes four to five months from flowering to ripening.

 Ripe intact mangoes give off a distinctive resinous, sweet smell.
-Inside the pit 1–2 mm thick is a thin lining covering a single seed, 4–7 cm long.
+Inside the stone with its 1–2 mm thick woody endocarp is a single seed, 4–7 cm long.
 Mangoes have recalcitrant seeds which do not survive freezing and drying.
-Mango trees grow readily from seeds, with germination success highest when seeds are obtained from mature fruits.
+Mango trees grow readily from seeds, with germination success highest when seeds are obtained from mature fruit.